List of Marvel Comics characters: B: Boomslang

 Boomslang is a character appearing in American comic books published by Marvel Comics.

 Boomslang infiltrated the Serpent Society along with Coachwhip and Rock Python after Viper's invasion, and stayed with the group for a short time.
 He is an excellent hand-to-hand combat fighter, and uses snake-shaped sickles called "serpent-rangs" as his weapon of choice.
 He was notoriously incompetent among the other members of the Serpent Society, and many super heroes couldn't take him seriously.

 He, along with Cobra and Copperhead, were sent by Viper to poison the water supply, turning civilians into snake creatures.
 They were eventually found out by Diamondback and Captain America, and Boomslang was quickly taken care of by Captain America's shield.
 During the battle against the X-Men, he went up against Wolverine, who defeated him quite easily.
 He was later sent by the group to watch over Diamondback, but when Captain America discovered his presence, Boomslang ran and was eventually gunned down by a group of teenage thugs.
 Captain America immediately rushed Boomslang to the hospital.
 During the AIM Weapons Expo, Boomslang was seen among the several villains attending the fighting tournament between many super heroes and villains.

-In All-New, All-Different Marvel, Boomslang appears as a member of Viper's Serpent Society under its new name Serpent Solutions.

-In the Secret Empire storyline, Boomslang was with Serpent Solutions at the time when they are recruited by Baron Helmut Zemo to join his Army of Evil.